- Open rate 24.19%

 |Open rate||Click-through rate||Unsubscribe rate||Spam rate|

-If you could only send one email to your audience, make it a welcome message.
+If you only send one thing, make it a welcome message.

 Best of all, setting them up is super easy – especially if you use marketing automation workflow templates.